JuliaMekarska/PortfolioManagement/README.md

 Hi!

 Thank you for taking the time to review our code!
 We hope you enjoy the application – our whole team dedicated a lot of effort to make it work well.
+Final version of the project is on julss-3-final branch

 JAM Team